Joseph Agricol Viala

-Joseph Agricol Viala (22 February 1778 – 6 July 1793) was a child hero in the French Revolutionary Army.
+Joseph Agricol Viala (22 February 1778 – 6 July 1793) was a child involved in the French Revolutionary Army.
 He was killed at age 15, though he is most often portrayed as a younger child of 11–13.

 Life

 Viala was living in Avignon when, in 1793, a federalist revolt broke out in the Midi after the fall of the Girondins in Paris.
 Supported by the British, the French Royalists allied themselves with the Federalists and took control of Toulon and Marseille.
 Faced with this uprising, the Revolutionary soldiers were forced to abandon Nîmes, Aix and Arles to the insurgents and fall back on Avignon.
 The inhabitants of Lambesc and Tarascon joined up with the rebels from Marseilles and together they headed for the Durance in order to march on Lyon, which had also revolted against the central government in Paris.
 The rebels hoped to destroy the Convention and put an end to the French Revolution.

 Joseph Agricol Viala was a nephew of Agricol Moureau, a Jacobin from Avignon, editor of the Courrier d'Avignon and administrator of the département of Vaucluse.
 Joseph Agricol thus became commander of the "Espérance de la Patrie", a National Guard formed wholly of young men from Avignon.

 On hearing news of the approach of the rebels from Marseille, at the start of July 1793, the Republican forces (mainly those from Avignon) gathered to stop the rebels crossing the Durance.
 Viala attached himself to the national guards from Avignon.
 Numerically inferior, their only solution was to cut the ropes of the bac de Bonpas under enemy fire.
 To do so, they had to cross a road completely exposed to rebel fire and behind which the Revolutionary forces had dug in.
 Despite its necessity, the Revolutionary forces were reluctant to undertake such a hazardous mission.
 According to accounts of the event, the 12-year-old Viala grabbed a hatchet, launched himself at the cable and started to cut it.
 He was the subject of several musket volleys and he was mortally wounded by a musket ball from one of them.
 One account stated:

 Viala's attempt was unable to stop the rebels crossing the Durance, however.
 Nevertheless, it allowed the Revolutionary forces to carry out an ordered retreat without being able to pick up Viala's body.
 According to tradition, the Revolutionary soldier who heard Viala's last words tried to pick up the body but had to retreat before he could do so.
 This left the body to be insulted and mutilated by the advancing Royalists before they crossed the river.
 Learning of her son's death, Viala's mother said "Yes [...] he died for the fatherland!".